sheimi/SGit/README.md

 # JiGit

 A Git client for Android.
 Forked from [SGit](https://play.google.com/store/apps/details?id=me.sheimi.sgit).
-The only reason for this fork is because original SGit seems to be abandoned.
+The only reason for this fork is because original seems to be abandoned.

 ## Notes